Snake River – Ice Harbor Pool GRP

 Specific Geographic Areas of Concern – Maps and Descriptions

-Figure 1: Snake River Ice Harbor Pool specific geographic areas of concern.
+Figure 1: Snake River Ice Harbor Pool GRP specific geographic areas of concern.

 Cultural Resources at Risk – Summary